Christians You Should Know: John Wesley Micah Hendry

 Died: March 2, 1791 – London.
 England

 One distinguishing mark of Wesley’s ministry was his constant awareness that “we are labourers together with God” (1 Corinthians 3:9).
 Although a dividing figure in many places.
 Wesley was a helper to many other preachers.
-He was dear friends with George Whitefield; they labored together on many occasions.
+He was a dear friend of George Whitefield; they labored together on many occasions.
 As God’s servants, we are working with others in the service of our Lord.
 We are all servants of a great God.
-Faithfulness, not apparent fruitfulness is the test of God’s servants (1 Corinthians 4:7).
+Faithfulness, not apparent fruitfulness, is the test of God’s servants (1 Corinthians 4:7).

 Under Divine inspiration, Paul wrote to the divided church at Corinth: “Who then is Paul, and who is Apollos, but ministers by whom ye believed, even as the Lord gave to every man?
 I have planted, Apollos watered; but God gave the increase.
 So then neither is he that planteth any thing, neither he that watereth; but God that giveth the increase.
 Now he that planteth and he that watereth are one: and every man shall receive his own reward according to his own labour.
 For we are labourers together with God: ye are God’s husbandry, ye are God’s building” (1 Corinthians 3:5-9).
 Paul was reminding the church not to elevate man but to exalt the Lord Jesus.
 Wesley illustrated this truth through his own life and the life of his father.